Learn - Categories

 Behind the scenes

-Skim past this section on a first read; it explains a few mechanics you can sometimes feel without needing to know them.
+Skim past this section on a first read.
+It explains a few details you can sometimes feel without needing to know them.

 Related pages

-- Items: every item lives in exactly one category.
+- Flows: every flow lives in exactly one category.

-- Accounts: Type on the category tells the app which way an account’s balance moves; deleting an account follows a different cascade rule than deleting a category.
+- Accounts: the category’s Type tells the app which way an account’s balance moves, and deleting an account follows a different rule than deleting a category.

-- Matching and Resolving: how a category’s type drives the balance change at each transaction.
+- Matching and Resolving: how a category’s type drives the balance change behind each transaction.

 - Reports: categories are the grouping the reports use.